Budibase/website/content/blog/updates/v3/index.md

 ![Budibase 3.0 launch week thumbnail](https://res.cloudinary.com/daog6scxm/image/upload/v1730721015/campaigns/3.0/playlist_thumb_nj6nek.webp)

 ## Why Budibase 3.0?
-This release was inspired by a key insight: when using Budibase, engineers are most productive when configuring data and logic rather than on UI design.
+This release was inspired by a key insight: Budibase engineers are most productive when configuring data and logic versus designing interfaces.

 With the 3.0 release, we aimed to create an exceptional data-first experience for building secure workflow applications.
 We’ve reimagined the process of setting up your data structures, configuring security, and effortlessly generating interfaces.
 It's still early, but the feedback has been overwhelmingly positive so far, and we hope you enjoy it too!